Box jellyfish: Danger to humans

 Box jellyfish have been long known for their powerful sting.
 The lethality of the Cubozoan venom to humans is the primary reason for its research.
-Although unspecified species of box jellyfish have been called in newspapers "the world's most venomous creature" and the deadliest creature in the sea, only a few species in the class have been confirmed to be involved in human deaths; some species are not harmful to humans, possibly delivering a sting that is no more than painful.
-When the venom of the box jellyfish was sequenced, it was found that more than 170 toxin proteins were identified.
+Although unspecified species of box jellyfish have been called in newspapers "the world's most venomous creature" and the deadliest creature in the sea, only a few species in the class have been confirmed to be involved in human deaths; some species are not deadly to humans, possibly delivering a sting that is no more than painful.
+When the venom of the box jellyfish was analyzed, more than 170 toxic proteins were identified.
 The high quantity of toxin proteins that the box jellyfish possess is the reason they are known to be so dangerous.
 Stings from the box jellyfish can lead to skin irritation, cardiotoxicity, and can even be fatal.

 Australia

 Hugo Flecker, who worked on various venomous animal species and poisonous plants, was concerned at the unexplained deaths of swimmers.
 He identified the cause as the species of box jellyfish later named Chironex fleckeri.
 In 1945, he described another jellyfish envenoming which he named the "Irukandji Syndrome", later identified as caused by the box jellyfish species Carukia barnesi.

-In Australia, fatalities are most often caused by the largest species of this class of jellyfish, Chironex fleckeri, one of the world's most venomous creatures.
-After severe Chironex fleckeri stings, cardiac arrest can occur quickly, within just two minutes.
+In Australia, fatalities are most often caused by the largest species of this class of jellyfish, Chironex fleckeri, one of the world's most venomous animals.
+After severe Chironex fleckeri stings, cardiac arrest can occur within two minutes.
 C. fleckeri has caused at least 79 deaths since the first report in 1883, but even in this species most encounters appear to result only in mild envenoming.
 While most recent deaths in Australia have been in children, including a 14-year old who died in February 2022, which is linked to their smaller body mass, in February 2021, a 17-year-old boy died about 10 days after being stung while swimming at a beach on Queensland's western Cape York.
 The previous fatality was in 2007.

 At least two deaths in Australia have been attributed to the thumbnail-sized Irukandji box jellyfish.
 People stung by these may suffer severe physical and psychological symptoms, known as Irukandji syndrome.
 Nevertheless, most victims do survive, and out of 62 people treated for Irukandji envenomation in Australia in 1996, almost half could be discharged home with few or no symptoms after 6 hours, and only two remained hospitalized approximately a day after they were stung.

 Preventative measures in Australia include nets deployed on beaches to keep jellyfish out, and jugs of vinegar placed along swimming beaches to be used for rapid first aid.